legendary-warriors-warriors-kings

 Ancient Origins: The Straight Sword Era (Before 900 CE)

-Early Japanese swords were fundamentally different from the katana we know today.
-The chokutō (straight swords) were Japan's earliest swords, heavily influenced by Chinese and Korean designs.
-These were straight, double-edged blades similar to those found throughout East Asia, made from relatively simple forging techniques using imported iron and steel.
-Designed for stabbing and slashing in infantry-based warfare, they proved vulnerable in combat—they bent, broke, or lost edges when striking armor or other hard materials.
-Japanese smiths recognized the need for stronger, more resilient blades.
+Early Japanese swords bore little resemblance to the iconic curved blade.
+The chokutō (straight swords) were Japan's earliest bladed weapons, heavily influenced by Chinese and Korean designs.
+These were straight, double-edged blades, typically used for both stabbing and slashing in the context of infantry-based warfare.
+The forging techniques were relatively simple, relying on imported iron and steel.
+However, these early swords had significant vulnerabilities: they would bend, break, or lose their edge when striking armor or other hard materials.
+Japanese smiths recognized the need for stronger, more resilient blades, setting the stage for innovation.

 The Development of Curved Blades (900–1200 CE)